-Public health professionals try to prevent problems from happening or recurring through implementing educational programs, recommending policies, administering services and conducting research - in contrast to clinical professionals like doctors and nurses, who focus primarily on treating individuals after they become sick or injured.
+Public health professionals try to prevent problems from happening or recurring through implementing educational programs, recommending policies, administering services and conducting research - in contrast to clinical professionals, such as physicians, who focus primarily on treating individuals after they become sick or injured.
 Public health also works to limit health disparities.
 A large part of public health is promoting healthcare equity, quality and accessibility.

 Permission given to use the Centers for Disease Control and Prevention's definition.
 Reference: Centers for Disease Control and Prevention.
 What is Public Health?
-Published 2017.
-Accessed May 11, 2017.
+Accessed July 31, 2018.